Sexual dysfunction: Sexual pain disorders

 Sexual pain disorders in women include dyspareunia (painful intercourse) and vaginismus (an involuntary spasm of the muscles of the vaginal wall that interferes with intercourse).

 Dyspareunia may be caused by vaginal dryness.
 Poor lubrication may result from insufficient excitement and stimulation, or from hormonal changes caused by menopause, pregnancy, or breastfeeding.
 Irritation from contraceptive creams and foams can also cause dryness, as can fear and anxiety about sex.

 It is unclear exactly what causes vaginismus, but it is thought that past sexual trauma (such as rape or abuse) may play a role.
-Another female sexual pain disorder is vulvodynia, or vulvar vestibulitis when localized to the Vulval vestibule.
+Another female sexual pain disorder is vulvodynia, or vulvar vestibulitis when localized to the vulval vestibule.
 In this condition, women experience burning pain during sex, which seems to be related to problems with the skin in the vulvar and vaginal areas.
 Its cause is unknown.

 In men, structural abnormalities of the penis like Peyronie's disease can make sexual intercourse difficult and/or painful.
 The disease is characterized by thick fibrous bands in the penis that lead to excessive curvature during erection.
-It has an incidence estimated at 0.4–3% or more, is most common in men 40–70, and has no certain cause.
-Risk factors include genetics, minor trauma (potentially during cystoscopy or transurethral resection of the prostate), chronic systemic vascular diseases, smoking, and alcohol consumption.
+It has an incidence estimated at 1–20% of men, and is most common in men aged 40–70, although cases have occurred in younger individuals and adolescents.
+Peyronie's disease has no certain cause, but the leading hypothesis is that it arises from dysregulated wound healing in response to chronic microtrauma of the erect penis.
+Risk factors include age, genetics, minor trauma (potentially during cystoscopy or transurethral resection of the prostate), chronic systemic vascular diseases, diabetes, smoking, and alcohol consumption.

 Priapism is a painful erection that occurs for several hours and occurs in the absence of sexual stimulation.
 This condition develops when blood is trapped in the penis and is unable to drain.
 If the condition is not promptly treated, it can lead to severe scarring and permanent loss of erectile function.
 The disorder is most common in young men and children.
 Individuals with sickle-cell disease and those who use certain medications can often develop this disorder.